Multi-Agents Chatbot

 All Agents have two states:

-In our AI Supervisor routing design, we use an algorithm that balances latency, consistency, and comprehensiveness.
+In our AI Supervisor routing design, we use an algorithm that balances latency with performance.
 It will not always give you 100% accuracy, but you can get pretty close if you design your chatbots effectively.

 Debugging the chatbot